Deals4 min read

 Luxury

-Mercedes EQE 350 carries $7,500 in lease cash that essentially replaces the lost federal credit, leaving the effective monthly competitive with the IONIQ 9.
+Mercedes EQE 350 carries $7,500 in lease cash that essentially replaces the lost federal credit, keeping the effective monthly competitive with the IONIQ 9.
+(Again: that's Mercedes' money standing in for the credit, not the credit itself.)

-- Toyota and Lexus base trims that aren't pre-ordered.
-Tight inventory means dealers expect MSRP plus, and Memorial Day stacking doesn't apply uniformly.
-Wait for September if the model isn't urgent.
+• Toyota and Lexus base trims that aren't pre-ordered.
+Tight inventory means dealers expect MSRP-plus and the stacking doesn't apply uniformly.
+Wait for September if it's not urgent.

-- Hyundai Palisade Limited and Calligraphy trims.
-Still under sales-stop due to the power-folding seat recall.
+• Hyundai Palisade Limited and Calligraphy trims.
+Still under sales-stop for the power-folding-seat recall.
 Buy a Telluride instead.

-- Subaru.
-Most Subaru lease residuals dropped 4-6 points this cycle and the Solterra's residual is set 8 points below the bZ4X for no documented reason.
-The brand is the rare 2026 outlier where buying is materially better than leasing.
+• Subaru.
+Most lease residuals dropped 4–6 points this cycle, and the Solterra's residual is set 8 points below the bZ4X for no documented reason.
+Subaru is the rare 2026 case where buying beats leasing.

-- Anything advertising "Memorial Day Special" without a written buyer's order.
-The ads are loss-leaders.
-The bulk of the cash is on Tier-2 captive-lender quote sheets, not in newspaper inserts.
+• Anything advertising a "Memorial Day Special" without a written buyer's order.
+The ads are loss-leaders; the real cash is on Tier-2 captive-lender quote sheets, not newspaper inserts.

 The Memorial Day playbook in three steps

-- Email 5 dealers within 100 miles by Wednesday May 21.
-Ask for an out-the-door price on a specific VIN or build, factoring in Memorial Day weekend programs.
-Use the out-the-door calculator to validate the math when quotes come back.
+1. Email 5 dealers within 100 miles by Wednesday, May 21.
+Ask for an out-the-door price on a specific VIN or build factoring in Memorial Day programs.
+Use the out-the-door calculator to check the math when quotes come back.

-- Get pre-approved Wednesday or Thursday.
-Walk in with a rate to beat.
-The captive lender's first offer is almost always 50-150 basis points higher than your pre-approval.
+2. Get pre-approved Wednesday or Thursday.
+Walk in with a rate to beat — the captive lender's first offer is almost always 50–150 basis points above your pre-approval.

-- Negotiate Sunday afternoon, not Saturday.
-Saturday is the busiest day.
-Sunday from 2 PM onward is when sales managers have time to actually move pricing.
+3. Negotiate Sunday afternoon, not Saturday.
+Saturday is the busiest day; Sunday from 2 PM on is when sales managers actually have time to move pricing.

 Deal details change frequently.
 Always confirm terms with the dealer before purchase.